Fall Term, Thursday 11:00 a.m. – 1:00 p.m. (or by appointment) Winter Term, Tuesday 12:00 p.m. – 2:00 p.m. (or by appointment)

-Modernist and twentieth-century poetry and poetics; comparative intercultural theory; hermeneutics and critical theory.
+Modernist and twentieth-century poetry and poetics; poetry and philosophy; poetry and translation; comparative hermeneutics; intercultural theory.
 Degrees

 (ed.)
 The Agon of Interpretations: Towards a Critical Intercultural Hermeneutics

 .
 Toronto: University of Toronto Press, 2014.
 Conditions of Comparison: Reflections on Comparative Intercultural Inquiry